LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

   .. code-block:: c

-      // Computes the total area of a 100 axom::for_all<cuda_exec>(
+      // Computes the total area of a 100 triangles axom::for_all<cuda_exec>(
         100,
         AXOM_LAMBDA(int idx) {